stanleyn/Comp790-166-Comp-Bio/README.md

 * The Matrix Cookbook // https://www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf

 ## Readings
-For each class, I will update the papers that we will go over in the table below.
+For each class, I will update the papers that we will go over in above table.
 You will only be required to write a summary of one of the potentially multiple papers assigned for that day.

 ## Final Project
 I will provide you with several examples of publicly available biological datasets and problems.
 Half-way through the semester, you will submit your project proposal and present your idea to the class.
 The proposal will be a short document describing 1) The problem 2) A background on other people's attempts to solve this problem and 3) A background on your idea of a solution and 4) the data you will use to test your method.
 At the end of the semester you will write a short paper explaining your method and results and present your results.